 WASHINGTON, D.C. — Today, U.S. Senator John Barrasso (R-WY), ranking member of the Senate Committee on Energy and Natural Resources (ENR), introduced the Ski Hill Resources for Economic Development (SHRED) Act.
 This legislation will invest in outdoor recreation in mountain communities by ensuring National Forests retain a portion of the annual fees that ski areas operating within their boundaries pay to support local recreation and community priorities.

-The bill is also sponsored by Senator Michael Bennet (D-CO) and is cosponsored by Senators Catherine Cortez Masto (D-NV), James Risch (R-ID), Jacky Rosen (D-NV), John Hickenlooper (D-CO), and Mike Crapo (R-ID).
+The bill is also sponsored by Senator Michael Bennet (D-CO) and is cosponsored by Senators Catherine Cortez Masto (D-NV), James Risch (R-ID), Jacky Rosen (D-NV), John Hickenlooper (D-CO), Mike Crapo (R-ID), Ron Wyden (D-OR), Jeanne Shaheen (D-NH), Maggie Hassan (D-NH), Mark Kelly (D-AZ), Cynthia Lummis (R-WY), and Steve Daines (R-MT).

 “Wyoming is home to world class skiing.
 The resorts in the Jackson area and across the state are critical to our economy,” said Barrasso.
 “Right now, Wyoming ski communities are sending money to Washington but not receiving the full benefits from those fees.
 Our legislation will help make the Forest Service a better partner.
 By creating a specific dedicated account for these fees, Wyoming skiing communities will get more bang for their buck.
 They will be able to provide an even better experience for visitors by improving their facilities, protecting the forests, and supporting the local economy.”